 A response spectrum is a graphical plot of the frequency of an oscillator and its damping.
-The response spectrum plot represents the peak or steady-state response (velocity, displacement, or acceleration) of a series of oscillators of varying natural frequency.
-In vibration analysis of any system, the response spectrum is very useful as the resulting plot can provide the response of any linear system with respect to its natural frequency.
+The response spectrum plot represents the peak or steady-state response (velocity, displacement, or acceleration) of a series of oscillators of varying natural frequencies.
+In the vibration analysis of any system, the response spectrum is very useful as the resulting plot can provide the response of any linear system with respect to its natural frequency.
 The response spectrum finds its usage in interpreting seismic or earthquake events and slug flow events.

 Response Spectrum Analysis is a scientific method for estimating the structural response of dynamic vibration events.
 To perform the response spectrum analysis, the first job is to define the response spectrum of the system.
 In this article, we will explore the basics of the response spectrum and learn the steps for performing seismic/earthquake analysis using the response spectrum analysis method.